 At the 2017 Annual Conference, VFHS was proud to launch the new program “SaveVaPets – Crossing the No Kill Finish Line.”
-The creation of SaveVaPets was the culmination of months of study by the board.
+The creation of SaveVaPets was the culmination of months of study by the board which began in mid 2016.
 As a leadership team we recognized that we and our member organizations were leading the effort to save all the healthy and treatable pets in the state.
-With an 83% save rate for 2016, it was clear that achieving at least a 90% save rate for the state was entirely within our reach.
+With an 82% save rate for 2016, it was clear that achieving at least a 90% save rate for the state was entirely within our reach.

 Overall, VFHS is about bringing people and organizations together, working on policy/legislation, and providing comprehensive training in animal welfare best practices; whereas this initiative – SaveVaPets – is laser-focused on what is needed to save the last 10-20% of homeless animals in the state.
 The initiative aims to bring specific training and support, collaboration building, and exploring all available funding streams to bring resources to areas where funding is lacking, and in areas where funding is less of an issue to bring the expertise which will improve shelter outcomes.